 All Illumina sequencing systems use our proven sequencing by synthesis (SBS) technology.
 SBS is the most widely adopted next-generation sequencing (NGS) technology, producing more than 90% of global sequencing data.* SBS delivers highly accurate base-by-base sequencing and robust performance across the genome.

-Our more recently introduced instruments use the latest evolution in SBS technology, 2-channel SBS.
+Several Illumina instruments use a recent evolution of SBS technology known as 2-channel SBS.
 This method enables faster data generation with the same high data accuracy as 4-channel SBS.

 Rather than a separate dye for each base, 2-channel SBS uses a mix of dyes.
 Images are taken of each DNA cluster using red and green wavelength filter bands (Figure 2).